THE GUARANTEE

 FREQUENTLY ASKED

 Because some questions can only be answered defensibly with CRM data.
 Stakeholder counts across specific deals.
 Procurement engagement timing.
 Recommendation outcomes.
-Asking these questions cold produces guesses.
+Asking these cold produces guesses.
 The pre-work is what separates a real diagnosis from a gut read.
+It is also why the Diagnosis is worth doing even though it is free.

-Why isn't the Diagnostic tier eligible for the guarantee?
+Why isn't the Diagnosis covered by the guarantee?

 What's the Trajectory-Weighted Indecision Rate?

 The metric DecisionScope owns.
-It measures the percentage of your pipeline stalling on buyer indecision rather than competition, weighted by where each deal sits in its movement trajectory.
-A deal that has been stalled for sixty days at the same stage counts more than one stalled for fifteen.
-The weighting prevents the rate from being gamed by recent pipeline additions or quick disqualifications.
-The Simple variant of the rate runs at the Diagnostic tier and is shown for context.
-The Trajectory-Weighted variant (the one the guarantee tracks) runs at the Diagnostic + Implementation tier and is the sole trigger for the refund.
+It measures the percentage of your pipeline stalling on buyer indecision rather than competition, weighted by how long and which way each deal is moving.
+A deal stalled sixty days at the same stage counts more than one stalled fifteen.
+The weighting stops the rate from being gamed by recent pipeline additions or quick disqualifications.
+The Simple variant is the headline you can verify by counting deals; the Trajectory-Weighted variant is the one the guarantee runs on.

 How is the baseline computed, and when is it locked?

-At implementation kickoff, we pull ninety days of trailing pipeline data from your CRM and compute the average Trajectory-Weighted Indecision Rate across that window.
-That number is your baseline.
-It is locked at kickoff and shared with you in writing before any protocol work begins.
-Locking the baseline at kickoff matters for both sides.
-You know exactly what number we are trying to move.
+At build kickoff, after your free Diagnosis, I pull 120 trailing days of pipeline data from your CRM and compute the average Indecision Rate across that window.
+That is your baseline.
+It is locked at kickoff and shared in writing within five business days, before any protocol work begins.
+Locking it after the free Diagnosis matters: the diagnosis already moved the number, so the guarantee covers only the lift from the paid build.
+You know exactly what we are trying to move.
 I cannot move the goalposts.
-The guarantee math becomes a contract, not a vibe.

 What does a meaningful drop actually mean?